This section includes additional information that will be helpful to you during your time as a student at The Culinary Institute of America.

 Photography, Videos, and Intellectual Property

-Periodically, photographers and videographers will be on campus to take photographs that may be used in CIA advertising, in publications, or on our website.
+Periodically, photographers and videographers will be on campus to take photographs or videos that may be used in CIA advertising, in publications, or on our website.
 As a condition of your enrollment, you grant The Culinary Institute of America the right to reproduce, use, exhibit, display, broadcast, distribute, and create derivative works of college-related photographs, videotapes, or other electronic media that include your image or your participation in classes for use in promoting, publicizing, or explaining the college and its activities.
-If you do not wish to have your image or class projects used by the CIA in this way, please see the student services coordinator.
+If you do not wish to have your image or class projects used by the CIA in this way, please see the director of creative services in Roth Hall.

-Also, you are not allowed to use any intellectual property of The Culinary Institute of America (including, but not limited to, CIA photography, videos, and logos) without the permission of the director of creative services at the Hyde Park campus (845-451-1488).
+Also, you are not allowed to use any intellectual property of The Culinary Institute of America (including, but not limited to, CIA photography, videos, and logos) without the permission of the director of creative services.

 All CIA correspondence is sent to your CIA e-mail address.

-Students must provide the student services manager with the following information: permanent address and current phone number, emergency address and current phone number, and a local address.
-Everyone must supply a current cell phone number (or a land line) at which they can be reached.
-Each semester, it is your responsibility to update this information with the student services manager.
+Students must provide the Registrar’s Office with the following information: permanent address and current phone number, emergency address and phone number, and—if you are living off campus—a local address.
+Everyone must supply a current cell phone number (or land line) at which they can be reached.
+Each semester, it is your responsibility to update this information with Student Financial and Registration Services.

 Discounts and Reservations